strongloop/strongloop.com2/_posts/2018-08-16-welcoming-model-and-datasource-commands-to-lb4-cli.md

 You can supply the model name above as an argument or else the tool will prompt you for the Model name.

-Next, the CLI tool will prompt for Model properties similar to LoopBack 3 CLI until a blank property name is entered.
+Next, the CLI tool will prompt for Model properties, similar to LoopBack 3 CLI, until a blank property name is entered.

 ```sh
 ?
 Enter the property name: